 Then there's some continued cheap shots at the NIU men's basketball program which are not really relevant to the Orange Bowl or Huskie football.
 Isn't there enough negative stuff in Champaign to write about, Loren?

 Question No. 1: Where is the true background reporting on the decade-long resurrection of Northern Illinois football (seven bowl appearances in ten years, etc.)?
-NIU’s APR and football graduation rate disproved Tate’s moronic “marginal student-athlete” comment earlier this
+NIU’s APR and football graduation rate disproved Tate’s moronic “marginal student-athlete” comment earlier this fall.

 Start with former head coach Joe Novak’s metaphorical program teardown and Huskie rebuilding project, some visionary recruitment (how did the U of I “miss” on Ryan Diem, Justin McCareins, Michael Turner, Larry English, Garrett Wolfe, Chandler Harnish, Jordan Lynch, etc.?), the perfect fit coaching hires, new and expanded facilities, and overachieving, middle-class, hard-working student-athletes.